 There is quite a bit of literature around these days looking at ecological vs. evolutionary processes as drivers of community assembly.
 I suggest the authors look at the following to at least provide some deeper background to their thinking about this question.

-While we are constrained by citation limitations, we have incorporated some of this new literature.
+We have now included a discussion of the literature and how our study fits within the broader context.
+We have incorporated as much of this new literature as possible, though are constrained by citation limitations.

 More explanation is needed for the two hypotheses.
 For hypothesis 1, why should early assembly appear random?
 Are there other circumstances that would produce random assembly?
 For hypothesis 2 more explanation is needed for why evolutionary processes should result in higher levels of specialization.
 I would think that this might depend upon the type of selection regime.
 Can species sorting through time also result in specialization?